HEP-FCC/FCCSW/computing/computing.md

 (CERN lxplus password)
 ```
 The local and remote user and group ID must be the same for this to work.

+## Troubleshooting

+In case of issues with computing resources, please contact the FCC software coordinators gerardo.ganis@cern.ch and clement.helsens@cern.ch